privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 platform from one of the options that are planned.
 As cloud customers, adtechs are the owners and only tenants of such VM instances.

-## Bidding and auction system architecture
+## Bidding and Auction system architecture

-The following is a high-level overview of the architecture of the bidding and auction system.
+The following is a high-level overview of the architecture of the Bidding and Auction system.

 ![Architecture diagram.](images/bidding-auction-services-architecture.png)